Summer Field School

 Built in 1816, remains of John Stoddart's gristmill still stand alongside the Great Falls of the Lehigh River.

-The field school will be offered in two 2-week periods that run back-to-back during Summer Session I. Students can participate in either or both two-week periods by enrolling in ANT 320 (Archaeological Field Methods) and/or ANT 321 (Advanced Archaeological Field Methods), as follows:
+The field school will be offered in two 2-week periods run back-to-back during Summer Session I. Summer enrollment is now open.
+Students can participate in either or both two-week periods by enrolling in ANT 320 (Archaeological Field Methods) and/or ANT 321 (Advanced Archaeological Field Methods), as follows:

 - ANT 320: Tuesday May 26 - Friday June 5